 This situation has demonstrated just how important independent businesses are, not just to our economies, but to their customers, too.
 That’s never been clearer than now, as we see communities and their businesses finding new ways to support each other.
 If you’re looking for inspiration for how to support a small business, here’s some ideas:

-If you can, use small local businesses to buy your essentials
+It may be obvious but use small local businesses whenever possible to buy your essentials

 - Buy gift cards